 UPDATES: Winter 2020 applications are now open!

 Host organizations may complete multiple applications for funding in the upcoming semester.
-Limited space is available so please submit your application early to secure your funding.
+Submit your application early to secure your funding.
+Once your funding is secured, you can begin your search for qualified, talented students to fill the position.

 If you have not received contracts for your current approved placement please contact us at email@example.com and we will complete the process.

-If you currently study at a university or college in the areas of Science, Technology, Engineering or Math (STEM) and Business, you qualify!
+If you currently study at a university or college in the areas of Science, Technology, Engineering, Art or Math (STEAM) and Business, you qualify!

 You must be a Canadian Citizen, Permanent Resident, or have Refugee status.